RailwayStations/RSAPI/README.md

 ## Run

 The API can be started via IntelliJ.
-A local Maria DB can be started via `docker compose up -d` locally.
+A local PostgreSQL can be started via `docker compose up -d` locally.

 The API is then available via `http://localhost:8080`.

-## Maria DB

-For local testing and debugging you can enter mariadb via CLI:

-`docker exec -it mariadb mysql -ursapi -prsapi rsapi --default-character-set=utf8mb4`

 ## Usage